jrsmth/spring/content/13-docker-intro/README.md

             * Containers run consistently and uniformly across any platform or cloud
                 * This avoids the problem of 'it works on my machine'
         * Speed & Efficiency:
-            * Containers have a fast start-up times, as there is no OS to boot; this increases server efficiency and reduces costs
+            * Containers have a fast start-up time, as there is no OS to boot; this increases server efficiency and reduces costs
         * Scalability:
-            * Service-oriented app design allows for workloads (containers) to be scaled horizontally, to match varying increases in traffic
+            * Service-oriented app design allows for containers workloads to be scaled horizontally, to match varying increases in demand

     <br>